 - monitoring animal health

 - other related duties

 Internships are full-time volunteer positions.
 Terms are a minimum of three months and maximum of eight months between March 1 and October 31.
 Interns work an average of 40-50 hours per week on a rotating schedule, which includes days, evenings, weekends and holidays.
 On working days, interns may be required to take baby animals home for overnight feedings.
 Overtime is often required.

 Interns receive an honorarium of $150 per week to help cover incidental expenses.
 Interns who complete their full term with above-average job performance will receive a written reference.
 Interns are responsible for their own housing (we can assist with finding local accommodation) and transportation (there is no public transportation to the sanctuary).

 Ideal interns are mature, hardworking, reliable and conscientious individuals who will commit to their full term and work long hours.
 Work is often fast-paced, repetitive and requires working outdoors in all kinds of weather.
 Interns should be able to perform physically demanding tasks, such as heavy lifting.
 Most applicants are involved in biology, wildlife, environmental or veterinary-related studies, but we will consider all applicants who demonstrate an enthusiastic, hardworking attitude and who will become an integral member of our rehabilitation team.

 Applicants must be 18 years of age or older.
 Previous rehabilitation experience is an asset but not required.
 All interns must provide proof of vaccination for tetanus and rabies*.
 Non-Canadian applicants require proof of a valid work visa.

-To apply, please provide a covering letter (including your availability and preferred terms, vaccination status, what you hope to gain from an internship and how you will contribute to our team), resume and two written references by email.
-Preference will be given to applicants who apply for internships greater than three months.
+To apply, please provide a covering letter (including your availability and preferred terms, vaccination status, what you hope to gain from an internship and how you will contribute to our team), resume and two written references by email to info @ rideauwildlife.org.
+Preference will be given to applicants who apply for a term greater than three months.